-CHDO operating support continues to be needed for a new CHDO, Lydia's House.
+In the past few years CHDO operating support was provided for a new CHDO, Lydia's House.
 A contract was signed in December for 2021 support of \$50,000 for technical assistance and long-term planning.

-The Homesteading & Urban Redevelopment Corporation has also applied to become a CHDO and staff is working on assisting them.
+Currently, the Homesteading & Urban Redevelopment Corporation (HURC)has applied to become a Annual Action Plan

-'''

-Annual Action Plan

-'''